The Founder Gravity Problem

 They reshaped the industry around them.

-In that sense, the restaurant becomes something closer to a school.
+In that sense the restaurant becomes something closer to a school.
+Or a movement.

 Founder Gravity